Registering with an Online Casino in New Jersey

 Personal Information Required

-Casinos need to know who you are and where you are.
+Casinos are required to confirm who you are and where you are.
 This is to abide by federal and state laws, and it's also a good practice for the casinos and you as a player.
-Since they can't inspect your ID or be sure of your presence when you're not physically at the casino, they must enlist technology to assess your identity and location.
+Since casinos can't inspect your ID or be sure of your presence when you're not physically at the casino, they must enlist technology to assess your identity and location.

 Who are you?